ravnhq/JS-Nerdery-Challenges/QUESTIONS.md

 #### What does it mean to pass variables by value?

-Is when the data of a variable is being passed as an actual value to declare another variable or as an argument for a function, letting that any future modification or operation which is done to the new variable or argument will not affect the original variable data.
+Is when the data of a variable is being passed as an actual value to declare another variable, or as an argument for a function, letting that any future modification or operation which is done to the new variable or argument will not affect the original variable data.

 ```javascript
 const x = 14;